Second chance banking is an option for consumers who have been denied a traditional checking account because of a troubled banking history.

 But not everyone has access to a traditional checking account.
 Banks have a set of criteria that consumers must meet before being allowed to open a checking account.
 If you can’t meet them, you can feel left out in the cold.

-Who Needs a Second Chance Checking Account?
+Who Needs a Second Chance Bank Account?

 Banks often refuse to open checking accounts for consumers who are considered a “bad risk.”
 You could be considered a bad risk for things like bouncing checks (which is accidental), writing bad checks (a deliberate act), having a low credit score, or breaking a bank’s rules by exceeding the daily ATM withdrawal limit or frequently transferring money between accounts.